Emerging Technology and Geopolitics of 5G

 There are several reasons emerging technology is a highly competitive industry, notwithstanding the race for intellectual property that can be licensed by burgeoning markets for revenue.
 A first-mover advantage is often a way to lock in relationships that can lead to long-term infrastructure commitments, integration support services, and service delivery platform development.
 As the adage goes, “Whoever owns the platform, owns the customer.”
 This race to be the first to establish technological platforms and lock-in their customers is increasingly becoming politicized.
-And 5G, the next generation of cellular mobile communications technology, is the best example.
+And 5G, the next generation of cellular mobile communications technology, is the best example of how geopolitics is getting involved in emerging tech decisions and how technology discussions are influencing geopolitics.

 The potential economic gains from 5G development and deployment, the civilization’s likely future dependence on 5G, and 5G’s potential use for military applications make it a prime candidate for political influence.
 Indeed, we can already see many governments’ involvement in 5G standards development, the decisions about spectrum allocation and auctions, and regulations to protect these next-gen mobile data networks from cyber threats.
 Even the location of the 5G supply chain participants can be a point of contention in negotiations within the political realm.
 This, most recently, governments have begun scrutinizing the vendors who manufacture the 5G infrastructure and devices to establish who would be permitted to sell this technology within certain countries.
 Never before have we seen such extensive global government involvement in emerging technology platform decisions.